AdobeDocs/marketo.en/help/marketo/getting-started/what-is-marketo.md

 ## Why am I still asking questions? {#why-am-i-still-asking-questions}

-I don’t know, but we are always happy to help.
-We are in this together!
+I don’t know, but we're always happy to help.
+We're in this together!